ctih1/frii.site-guides/docs/faq/ports.md

 Why do you need to specify what port to use?
 Short answer: **you can't change the port directly**.
 There are a few workarounds.
 1. Using service's default port
     > Certain services use a default port, which they will try to conenct to first.
-For example, SSH uses port 22, Minecraft port 25565.
+For example, if you're hosting a minecraft server on the default port (25565), you most likely don't have to specify the port, since Minecraft automatically tries connecting there first.

 2. Using a reverse proxy (such as NGINX)
     > If you are running a webserver, you can use a reverse proxy such as NGINX to redirect your requests.
 Here's an example where NGINX redirects requests from port 80 to 8080